-If you’re near the end of your program and are planning to take a celebratory graduation trip within a matter of months, you might be better served by setting up a high-interest, low fee savings account.
+If you are planning to take a trip within a matter of months, whether it be next semester's Reading Week getaway or your long-awaited graduation vacation, you might be better served by setting up a high-interest, low-fee savings account.

 Keep your debt in check

 While student debt is a reality for most Canadians attending college or university, making an effort to keep your debt low will make post-graduation life (and vacations) that much easier to finance and plan for.

 Carefully consider your costs while you’re studying, and see if you can subsidize your loans with a part-time job or help from family members.
 Just restricting the amount of your student loans to tuition and book costs can make a big difference to the debt load you’ll carry after you graduate.

 While you generally can’t bargain down your tuition bill, you probably can make a deal with your parents or grandparents.
 Maybe you’ll take on the yardwork in exchange for free rent and meals.
 Maybe you can cover the costs of your groceries and entertainment by picking up shifts on Tuesday/Thursday and attending classes Monday/Wednesday/Friday.
 Many institutions offer flexible scheduling to accommodate this budget-conscious approach to getting an education.